 The descent takes place along the green marked route, which then continues over the Mittelwinkel, Vorderwinkel and Zeughausweg.
 We follow a route through dense green forest until we reach the Kleiner Dom via the Sandlochweg.
 Mighty rocks of Saxon Switzerland pile up again.
 We climb again over wooden stairs and footbridges.
 In the distance, the free-standing Falkenstein juts out of the forest.
 Several viewpoints offer a great view.
 At the summit we look at the Affenwand (monkey wall).
 The view here is breathtaking, so we take a longer break.
 However, we cannot spot monkeys here.
 But we would also be surprised to be honest.

 If you prefer to travel in a group, there is a possibility to join a guided tour.
 You don’t have to worry about transportation, excursion planning, or food, but you can completely focus on the beauty of Saxon Switzerland.
-I recommend booking a tour through Get Your Guide portal, where countless activities around the world can be booked easily and safely.
+I recommend booking a tour through Viator portal, where countless activities around the world can be booked easily and safely.

 Viewpoints of Saxon Switzerland